-- 32. Subject to paragraph 31, where Exit Capacity applications 14 result in National Grid identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of - UNC TPD Section B1.16.4 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Grid until the outcomes / impacts of the annual application process are known.
-This allows any interactions of the PARCA and Application processes to be assessed and considered on a case by case basis. - 1416 For the avoidance of doubt, where this statement refers to 'Exit Capacity applications', this includes PARCA Applications.
+- 32. Subject to paragraph 31, where Exit Capacity applications result in National Grid identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point and they share the same potential donor NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient and donor NTS Exit - UNC TPD Section B1.16.4 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Grid until the outcomes / impacts of the annual application process are known.
+This allows any interactions of the PARCA and Application processes to be assessed and considered on a case by case basis. - For the avoidance of doubt, where this statement refers to 'Exit Capacity applications', this includes PARCA Applications.

-recipient NTS Exit Points by their Revenue Driver ("RD"), (see Special Condition 5G-1618).
+Points by their Revenue Driver ("RD"), (see Special Condition 5G).
 Ranking will start with NTS Exit Points with no RD, followed by the NTS Exit Point with the highest RD then the next highest, and so on, finishing with the NTS Exit Point with the lowest RD.
+Point pairings by their exchange rate, (see paragraphs 33 to 42).

 - 33. Where there are two or more potential recipient NTS Exit Points with no RD or the same RD, either as separate RDs or through grouping, NTS Exit Points will be selected as recipient NTS Exit Points on the basis of best exchange rate from available donor NTS Exit Points. - 34.
-Notwithstanding the objective stated in paragraph 31, NTS Exit Points which have no RD1719 will be considered before those with a RD because only Incremental Exit Capacity made available through release of Funded Incremental Obligated Exit Capacity (i.e. where investment is needed) receive additional funding.
+Notwithstanding the objective stated in paragraph 31, NTS Exit Points which have no RDwill be considered before those with a RD because only Incremental Exit Capacity madeavailable through release of Funded Incremental Obligated Exit Capacity (i.e. whereinvestment is needed) receive additional funding.
 Hence the process minimises the quantity of Incremental Obligated Exit Capacity at NTS Exit Points without an agreed level of funding by maximising Exit Capacity Substitution to these NTS Exit Points.
-Continuing the process by selecting the NTS Exit Point with the highest RD, i.e. the NTS Exit Point expected to require the most investment, will maximise the avoided investment that can be achieved through the first substitution opportunities considered.
+Continuing the process by selecting the NTS Exit Point with the highest RD, i.e. the NTS Exit Pointexpected to require the most investment, will maximise the avoided investment that can be achieved through the first substitution opportunities considered.
 However, any residual investment will be in respect of a greater number of smaller NTS Exit Points.